Jens Cajuste: Reims

+Cajuste warming up prior to the Reims' match against RC Lens on 12 May 2023.

 On 10 January 2022, Cajuste signed for French club Reims in a transfer deal worth a reported €10 million.
 He became the club's record signing.
 A few days later, Reims director-general Mathieu Lacour disputed the reported fee, stating that the price was around half of what Midtjylland had announced.

 Cajuste made his debut for Reims in a Ligue 1 match against Metz on 16 January 2022, starting in central midfield before being substituted off for Alexis Flips at half-time, as Reims lost 1–0.

 Napoli

 On 10 August 2023, Cajuste joined Serie A club Napoli, by signing a five-year contract for a reported fee of €12 million.

 Loans to Ipswich Town

+Cajuste with Ipswich Town in 2024.

 On 19 August 2024, Cajuste joined newly promoted Premier League club Ipswich Town on loan for the 2024–25 season.
 He won the Premier League Goal of the Month for his goal against Nottingham Forest in March.

 On 7 August 2025, Cajuste returned to Ipswich Town on loan for the 2025–26 season.
 It was reported that the loan has a buy clause if Ipswich Town gets promoted for £7.5m.